JDigabri/VHDL-Flappy-Bird/README.md

 ## Modifications (Lab6)

-BTNU button is now the 'flap' button
+BTNL button is now the 'flap' button
 ```flap_btn : IN STD_LOGIC; -- Button for flapping```

 ### Ball Modification